pastagang/pastagang/blog/performance/readme.md

 - [ ] write a guide on best practice around writing "performant" jam code. like "clip(1)" and so on... keywords/functions could be colour coded to show how much "performance" they suck up
 - [ ] port all "performance" settings from flok to nudel
 - [ ] make a new flok client that aims for "performance" above all else.
-- [ ] add a clear "performance" settings section to nudel with helpful defaults and presets to pick from
+- [x] add a clear "performance" settings section to nudel
+- [ ] add helpful defaults and presets to pick from
 - [ ] add "performance" tracking to nudel that gives warnings when it gets bad
 - [ ] add the ability to reload strudel and/or hydra within nudel without needing to reload the entire page
 - [ ] add more "performance" settings such as